-What will a child need to tell their employer?
+What children will need to tell potential employers

 - It is helpful to get a list of previous convictions, cautions and any other police intelligence held on the police national computer.
-The YOT may be able to get this, alternatively it is possible to apply for a data access request (this costs £10), find out how to do this here.
+The YOT may be able to get this, alternatively it is possible to apply for a subject access request (this costs £10).

 - In most jobs, a person does not have to tell their employer about any spent convictions.
-Find out about whether a conviction is spent or unspent conviction is here.
+Spent convictions and cautions are for offences when a person is considered rehabilitated.
+Find out about whether a caution or conviction is a spent or unspent conviction.

 - For jobs working with children and vulnerable adults, a person needs an enhanced criminal record check.
 This means all previous convcitions, cautions and relevant police intelligence will be disclosed.

-- More information about what to tell an employer can be found here.
+- More information about what to tell an employer can be found on the Unlock website.

 Sometimes insurance companies, colleges and universities can also ask whether a person has previous convictions.

-The High Court has recently ruled that the enhanced criminal record check regime is unlawful, read more here.
+The Court of Appeal and High Court have recently ruled that the enhanced criminal record check regime is unlawful, read more in legal updates.

 A record of a person’s criminal convictions and cautions.